 Not all systems can install and run KVM modules.
-If you’re running a server that isn’t compatible, KVM can’t be used on it. to check, run the commands below to install a CPU checker tool:
+For example, if you’re running a server that isn’t compatible, KVM can’t be used.
+To check, run the commands below to install a CPU checker tool:

 sudo apt install cpu-checker sudo kvm-ok

 After installing the above commands, check the CPU compatibility with KVM.
 If KVM is compatible, you should get the message that KVM acceleration can be used.